Updates to NIH Institutional Training Grant Applications

 Updates to Data Tables

-Institutional Training data tables will be updated to reduce burden, focus on trainee outcomes, and promote consistent information collection across training programs.
+Institutional Training data tables were updated to reduce burden, focus on trainee outcomes, and promote consistent information collection across training programs.
 For example:

-• Tables 1 and 2: Applicants will be expected to provide data only for the training stage(s) reflected in the proposed program.
+• Tables 1 and 2: Applicants are expected to provide data only for the training stage(s) reflected in the proposed program.

-• Table 5 (Publications of Those in Training) will be reorganized so that the first column is the trainee (instead of the faculty member), and applicants will be allowed to include interim research products to which the trainee contributed.
+• Table 5 (Publications of Those in Training) was reorganized so that the first column is the trainee (instead of the faculty member), and applicants are now allowed to include interim research products to which the trainee contributed.

 • Table 6 (Applicants, Entrants, and their Characteristics for the Past Five Years) will no longer ask for trainee characteristics related to prior academic and research experience.

-• Table 8 (Program Outcomes: Predoctoral and Postdoctoral) will no longer include Part II “Those Clearly Associated with the Training Grant.”
+• Table 8 (Program Outcomes: Predoctoral and Postdoctoral) no longer includes Part II “Those Clearly Associated with the Training Grant.”

 Peer Review Updates

-NIH will now include “Training in the Responsible Conduct of Research” and “Recruitment Plan to Enhance Diversity” as items that contribute to the overall impact score.
-These items will move from “Additional Review Considerations” and will be included as “Additional Review Criteria.”
-As such reviewers will evaluate the “Training in the Responsible Conduct of Research” and the “Recruitment Plan to Enhance Diversity” while determining scientific and technical merit, and in providing an overall impact score.
+NIH has moved “Training in the Responsible Conduct of Research” from the “Additional Review Considerations” and is now included as an “Additional Review Criteria.”
+As such, reviewers will now evaluate “Training in the Responsible Conduct of Research” when determining scientific and technical merit, and in providing an overall impact score.

 Notices, Reports, and Blogs